Southampton University Hillwalking Club

-We meet between 17.00 - 18.00 on the redbrick (outside the union shop) on the Friday night; returning late Sunday evening where you are dropped to your door.
-There is a main walk on both Saturday and Sunday, where we operate in two walking groups: a casual walking group and a more challenging group.
+We meet between 17.00 - 18.00 on the redbrick (outside the union shop) on the Friday night for the weekend trips and return late Sunday evening where you are dropped to your door.
+This is dependent on location and travel time as we may need to meet earlier.
+There are main walks each day, where we accomodate all walking abilities with a casual walking group and a more challenging group.
 Details of the difficulty of walking groups are outlined during the morning briefing and each member may select their walking group based on how they feel on the particular day.
 If you have any queries, drop an email to email@example.com or chat to any of the committee at any of our events!

 Important!
 Please read the safety info - Like all outdoor pursuits, walking can become dangerous if done without careful consideration.
 We are required to provide details of our responsibilities to you and your responsibilities to yourself and others to keep everyone safe.
 This can all be found on our rules page.
 It also contains details of the club's insurance cover.
 By coming on any of our walks or events, you acknowledge that you have read and understood our rules and safety disclaimer.

 You have decided to take the plunge and go on an away trip.
 What do you do now?
 Details of our trips will be posted on our Facebook page at least 2 weeks before the trip.
 Details will include when the online sign up form will go live.
 The form will be available on our Away Trip Sign Up site.
 Spaces are allocated on a first-come, first-served basis, so please do set an alarm!
 We'd hate for you to miss out!

 Once sign up is over, a list of successful applicants will be published on the Facebook event for the trip, along with the waiting list.